 Challenges of Doing Business in Italy

 Doing business in Italy is rewarding indeed.
 This Mediterranean country is the 8th largest economy in the world and the 4th largest in Europe in terms of GDP.
-It has large highly educated population as well as strategic location and modern developed infrastructure.
-With the most active industry sectors being information & communication technologies, consumer goods, life science, renewable energy, engineering products and high-tech design.
+It has a large highly educated population as well as a strategic location and modern developed infrastructure.
+The most active industry sectors are information & communication technologies, consumer goods, life science, renewable energy, engineering products and high-tech design.

-However, despite all the above benefits, Italy ranks only 58th out of 180 countries for the ease of doing business.
+However, despite all the above benefits, Italy ranks only 58th out of 180 countries regarding ease of doing business.
 So, what are the main challenges that make entrepreneurship in Italy so hard?